Understanding the microbial basis of body odor in pre-pubescent children and teenagers

 Source: Figure S3, S4

-Description: Identification of significant microbial genera and species associated with different body sites (head, neck and underarm)
+Description: Significant microbial genera and species associated with teen neck VS child neck

 Abundance in Group 1: increased abundance in teen neck